determined-ai/determined/docs/model-dev-guide/apis-howto/deepspeed/autotuning.rst

 ``binary`` Options
 ==================

-The ``binary`` search algorithm performs a straightforward search over the the batch size for a collection of randomly-drawn DS configurations.
+The ``binary`` search algorithm performs a straightforward search over the batch size for a collection of randomly-drawn DS configurations.
 A single option is available for this search:
 ``--search_range_factor``, which plays precisely the same role as in the :ref:`asha-options` section above.